sunnyvale-it/secure-service-exercise-specs/README.md

 ## How your work will be evaluated

 You work will be evaluated against the following criteria.
-For each of them a rating percentage will be assigned (0 = low rating, 100 = high rating)
+For each of them, a rating percentage will be assigned (0 = low rating, 100 = high rating)

 | Criteria  | Description |
 |---|---|